Plus One (2019 film): Plot

-As Ben and Alice prepare to attend another wedding, they get into an argument over Alice forgetting the wedding gift and her nonchalant attitude frustrates Ben.
-At the wedding, Ben tells her he doesn't see their relationship going any further and they break up.
-Ben attends the remainder of weddings alone, and makes a drunken fool of himself prompting his friend Matt to intervene.
-After some discussion, Ben realizes his mistake and shows up a wedding Alice previously invited him to, finding that she is back with Nate.
-He attempts to explain himself to Alice and professes his love, but she rebukes him.
+Ben attends the remainder of weddings alone and makes a drunken fool of himself at one of them, prompting his friend, Matt, to intervene.
+After some discussion about marriage not requiring 100% certainty that the relationship will work out, Ben realizes his mistake and shows up to a wedding Alice previously invited him to, finding that she is back with Nate.
+He attempts to explain himself to her and professes his love, but before she can respond, Nate finds her and the two return to the wedding.